ogallardop/about_task/readme.md

 2. `make up` to run the project and attach tty or `make run` to run in background.
 It will be accessible on `http://localhost`

+3. `make deps` to install the project dependencies

 ### CURL Examples

 # Get Customer